VM Migration Time Calculator

 - Stopped copy

-- The paused phase that transfers the remaining dirty memory and adds cutover overhead.
+- The final paused phase that transfers remaining dirty state and completes cutover.

 References: